 One or more attendance codes need to be marked against each student along with the number of sessions.
 Schools are not required to provide the number of sessions missed due to authorised absence, unauthorised absence, exceptional circumstances, not attending in circumstances relating to coronavirus or those attending an approved educational activity.

-From Autumn 2022, the attendance codes returned for the census include categories of school attendance, rather than just those that equate to authorised and unauthorised absence.
+The attendance codes returned for the census include categories of school attendance, rather than just those that equate to authorised and unauthorised absence.

 Here are the full range of attendance codes – contained in codeset CS066 of the CBDS.